Skip to Main Content

 • shadows or odd skin texture where it shouldn't be

-Use InVID to debunk fake news videos.
+Try these tools to help debunk fake news video:

 • This is a Chrome plug-in designed to help journalists "...save time and be more efficient in their fact-checking and debunking tasks on social networks."